 - the terms and conditions of the Student Licence Agreement, which you will be asked to sign once you have been allocated a room;

 - further information about accommodation in the College Handbook, which forms part of your contract with the College.

 Offer-holders: Balliol offers single study bedrooms for sole occupancy to the majority of first-year full-time graduate students, usually in the Graduate Centre (see below).
 First-year students whom we cannot initially accommodate are placed on a waiting list and allocated rooms if they become available.

 Once your Financial Declaration has been approved, and if you are then allocated a room, we will send you a link to an Accommodation Preference Form to be completed online and returned to the Domestic Manager.
 Those who are placed on the waiting list will be notified if and when a room becomes available.
-Bedrooms for Freshers are allocated in August each year, and if you do not return the form by August, you will be allocated a room at the discretion of the Domestic Manager.
+Bedrooms for Freshers are allocated in August each year, and if you do not complete the form by August, you will be allocated a room at the discretion of the Domestic Manager.

 Current students: All graduate students in the second or later years of their course can participate in a ballot for accommodation in the Graduate Centre in Hilary Term each year.

 Rooms in the Graduate Centre

 There are three main buildings which make up the Graduate Centre: Holywell Manor (which includes James Fairfax Yard, known as JFY), new accommodation at the Master’s Field, and some rooms in Jowett Walk.
-The majority of Freshers are allocated a room in JFY or the Master’s Field; rooms in the Manor itself are typically not available to Freshers.
 Here is a map of the Graduate Centre.